Fast Algorithms for Energy Games in Special Cases: All-Pairs Nonnegative Prefix Paths Problem

 \begin{theorem} There exists a deterministic algorithm that, given a graph $G = (V, E, w)$ with edge weights in $\{-1, 1\}$, solves the All-Pairs Dyck-Reachability problem in $\tilde{O}(n^\omega)$ time. \end{theorem}

-Moreover, the transitive closure problem admits an $\tilde{O}(n^\omega)$ algorithm~\cite{AhoHU74}.
-Our approach for the APNP problem, is to solve at first the APNP problem for the special case where the edge weights are from the set $\{-1, 0, +1\}$, by using the algorithm of \cite{Bradford17} for the All-Pairs Dyck-Reachability problem.
+Our approach for the APNP problem consists of two stages.
+At first, we solve the APNP problem for the special case where the edge weights are from the set $\{-1, 0, +1\}$, by exploiting the algorithm of \cite{Bradford17} for the All-Pairs Dyck-Reachability problem.
 Afterwards, we extend our algorithm to work with general weights, by showing that a reduction used in \cite{AlonGM97} preserves the properties we need.

-In the end, we also present a conditional $\Omega(n^3)$ lower bound for the APNP problem.
+In the end of the section, we also present a conditional lower bound for the APNP problem under the APSP Hypothesis, which is one of the main hypotheses in fine-grained complexity.